scottbrown/bosky/SECURITY.md

 ### AWS IAM Permissions

-Bosky requires the `events:PutEvents` IAM permission to function.
+Beacon requires the `events:PutEvents` IAM permission to function.
 When configuring this permission:

 - Follow the principle of least privilege: only grant the necessary permissions to the EC2 instance role
 - Restrict the permission to specific AWS regions if not used globally